TalMoshel1/portfolio-talmoshel/README.md

 * **Custom Hooks** for reusability and animation control
 * **Full accessibility compliance** across all devices and input methods
 * **Pseudo elements** for elegant visual layering without extra markup

----

-## 🧾 License

-This project is open for **educational and personal inspiration**.
-For collaboration or portfolio review — feel free to reach out!